Bandwidth/api-docs/site/docs/webrtc/voice-iw.md

 Once an answer is received on this SIP transaction, an interconnection is established between WebRTC and Voice.

-You are able to select differnt overall call behaviors by choosing the BXML verbs that are used in setting up the interconnection.
-The three call control verbs that can be used are: Transfer, Bridge, and Conference, each of which creates a different voice application experience
+You are able to select different overall call behaviors by choosing the BXML verbs that are used in setting up the interconnection.
+The three call control verbs that can be used are: Transfer, Bridge, and Conference, each of which creates a different voice application experience.

 <!-- prettier-ignore-start -->
 | Programmable Voice Verb | Solution Characteristics summary |